Code-Institute-Submissions/my-first-milestone-project-3/README.md

 The project was deployed to GitHub Pages using the following steps...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Code-Institute-Org/gitpod-full-template)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not top of page), locate the "Use this template" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+3. Fill in the box next to you user ID to create the repository name for you project.
+4. Click "Create repository from temlate"
-5. The page will automatically refresh.
+5. The page will return to the main page for the repository.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Click on the "Gitpod" on the menu to create the Gitpod workspace.
+7. The project is then regulary deployed back to Github from Gitpod using the Git Push process.

 ### Forking the GitHub Repository

+(These steps are assumed 'correct' and not tested as it appears its not yet possile to "Fork" the project as the option is greyed out)

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...